FERMATRICA/fermatrica.github.io/content/features/model/index.md

 ### 4.1 Source code

-FERMATRICA consists of three separate repostiories: one for utilities, one for reporting and one for core functionality (model definition, predicting, optimization).
-Source code of the core FERMATRICA functionality (model definition, predicting, optimising) is in main [FERMATRICA repo](https://github.com/FERMATRICA/fermatrica).
+FERMATRICA consists of three separate repositories: one for utilities, one for reporting and one for core functionality (model definition, predicting, optimization).
+Source code of the core FERMATRICA functionality (model definition, predicting, optimising) is in main [FERMATRICA package](https://github.com/FERMATRICA/fermatrica).

 ### 4.2.
 Documentation